HelifeWasTaken/Vazel/README.md

 # Vazel

-A better attempt to do an real and portable and not heritage based Entity Component System
+A better attempt to do an real and portable and not heritage based Entity Component System (Now it's starting to become a Game Engine using SFML!)

 ## Dependencies